Mbodin/murder-generator/README.md

 All commands cited below may take a much longer time the first time that they are run.

 The [dummy](./dummy) folder contains OCaml files meant to be instantiated some actual usage of files in the repository.
 The following command will update them.
-This command should be called everytime one updates the repository.
+This command should be called every time one updates the repository.
 ```bash
 esy local
 ```